Super Hornio Brothers: Production

 Initially, porn studio Sin City Entertainment funded the project, but they dropped out, leaving Buck Adams to seek the help of Midnight Video to finish the film.
 In return for funding, Adams was asked by Midnight Video to trim the 37-page script, split the film into two and cut the filming schedule from three days to two.
-Jeremy notes that the total production cost reportedly around $20,000, and that Buck Adams "....tried very hard to simulate the basic show.
+Jeremy notes that the total production cost reportedly around $20,000, and that Buck Adams "...tried very hard to simulate the basic show.
 Buck knew Mario Brothers inside and out."

+Preservation status

 Initially thought of as a rumor, Ron Jeremy's official site notes that while they would love to make both films available alongside the massive library they have, Nintendo bought up the rights to both films to halt distribution indefinitely.
 Jeremy notes in an interview that such buying of porn parodies to halt distribution are "unheard of" in the porn industry and that he only found out about it when a company called Hot Movies tried to buy his back catalog for distribution and found out about the purchase.

 Something Awful

-In July, 2008, Zack Parsons of Something Awful was tipped off by a forum post claiming that there was a pornographic parody of Super Mario Bros.
+In July 2008, Zack Parsons of Something Awful was tipped off by a forum post claiming that there was a pornographic parody of Super Mario Bros.
 Initially dismissed as fake, upon being confirmed as real, the site attempted to buy the film through retailers with no luck.
 The next month, Parsons issued a challenge for the site's "Horrors of Pornography" section to obtain a copy.
 After numerous false leads, ranging from SA users giving a sex only CD-ROM with none of the dialogue scenes to people remembering they once had it but ultimately having another porno they mistook, an anonymous benefactor gave Awful a DVD-rip of II in June 2009.
-The sequel contained a recap of I, which was sufficient enough for the site's reviewer of it to play catch-up.
+The sequel contained a recap of I, which was sufficient for the site's reviewer of it to play catch-up.

 The Something Awful article is often the basis of other sites "finding out" about and making articles about the porn parody.
 In addition, the films are claimed to have both existed and not existed by many people.

-In 2014, a Something Awful forum user claimed to have purchased a copy of Super Hornio Brothers.
+In 2014, a Something Awful forum user claimed to have purchased a copy of Super Hornio Brothers, and had planned to digitise it so there would be a cleaner rip of the film.
 However, this was a mislabeled tape of Super Hornio Brothers II in the packaging of the first film.